 Insurance underwriters generally work with insurance companies.
 They are responsible for analyzing and evaluating the risks of insuring potential clients’ homes, vehicles, or businesses.
 Based on their risk assessment, insurance companies decide whether or not you’re eligible for insurance.
-They also use the data to calculate how much to charge as premium.
+They also use the data to calculate how much to charge as a premium.

 You can get started as an insurance underwriter with a bachelor’s degree.
 Obtaining certification will help you advance in your career.
-Insurance underwriters typically specialize in health, life or property insurance.
+Insurance underwriters typically specialize in health, life, or property insurance.

 7. Budget analyst

 Budget analysts review and evaluate budget proposals and determine how they could potentially impact an organization’s finances.
 As part of their responsibilities, they calculate cost-benefit analyses that help organizations plan better budgets.
 They also make recommendations for more efficient allocation of funding among different programs.
 And they closely monitor how the allocated funds are spent by the different departments